apache/beam-site/src/documentation/runners/dataflow.md

 <!-- Only show for Python -->
 <tr class="language-python">
   <td><code>sdk_location</code></td>
-  <td>Override the default GitHub location from where the Cloud Dataflow SDK is downloaded.
+  <td>Override the default location from where the Cloud Dataflow SDK is downloaded.
 This value can be an URL, a Cloud Storage path, or a local path to an SDK tarball.
 Workflow submissions will download or copy the SDK tarball from this location.
 If set to the string <code>default</code>, a standard SDK location is used.
 If empty, no SDK is copied.</td>
   <td><code>default</code></td>
 </tr>

 </table>

+See the reference documentation for the
+<span class="language-java">[DataflowPipelineOptions]({{ site.baseurl }}/documentation/sdks/javadoc/{{ site.release_latest }}/index.html?org/apache/beam/runners/dataflow/options/DataflowPipelineOptions.html)</span>
-See the reference documentation for the  <span class="language-java">[DataflowPipelineOptions]({{ site.baseurl }}/documentation/sdks/javadoc/{{ site.release_latest }}/index.html?org/apache/beam/runners/dataflow/options/DataflowPipelineOptions.html)</span><span class="language-python">[PipelineOptions](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/utils/pipeline_options.py)</span> interface (and its subinterfaces) for the complete list of pipeline configuration options.
+<span class="language-python">[`PipelineOptions`]({{ site.baseurl }}/documentation/sdks/pydoc/{{ site.release_latest }}/apache_beam.utils.html#apache_beam.utils.pipeline_options.PipelineOptions)</span>
+interface (and any subinterfaces) for additional pipeline configuration options.

 ## Additional information and caveats